Can medicines affect how the progestogen only pill works?

 Some medicines make the progestogen only pill less effective (including those used to treat epilepsy, HIV and TB, and the herbal medicine St John’s Wort).
-Ask our clinicians if you’re unsure by emailing email@example.com and read the information that comes with your medicine.
+Read the information that comes with your medicine, and if you're unsure, ask our clinicians.

 The antibiotics rifampicin and rifabutin (which can be used to treat illnesses including tuberculosis and meningitis) can reduce the effectiveness of the progestogen only pill.